hatemadi15/MakeItEASY/README.md

 python app.py
 ```

-Then open http://localhost:8000 to access a responsive dashboard that lets you
+Then open http://localhost:8000 to access a responsive dashboard that splits the
+experience into two cards:

-enter the same filters as the CLI (query, brand, type, category, price ranges,
+1. **Makeup API Product Finder** — accepts the same filters as the CLI (query,
-tags, and rating filters) and optionally include curated Google shopping links.
+   brand, type, category, tags, price, and rating ranges) and returns matching
+   products directly from the free Makeup API.
+2. **Google Deal Finder** — runs the provided query through the Google Custom
+   Search Engine and extracts structured pricing data so you can quickly spot
+   the cheapest merchants for that query.
+Results that don't advertise a price
+   are collapsed behind a disclosure widget so they never clutter the main
+   ranking.

 Errors from blocked proxies or invalid input are surfaced inline so you always
 know why a search failed.
 No additional dependencies are required beyond the
 standard library.